Javi López (footballer, born 1986): Adelaide United

-López joined A-League club Adelaide United FC on 25 November 2020, on a one-year deal.
-He was persuaded to join the team by compatriot Isaías Sánchez.
+López joined Adelaide United FC on 25 November 2020, on a one-year deal.
+He was persuaded to join by his compatriot Isaías, becoming in the process the sixth Spaniard to play for the A-League club.

 In June 2021, López and fellow Spaniard Juande signed new deals to stay in South Australia for the following season.
 He scored his first goal for Adelaide on 1 January in a 4–0 win over Wellington Phoenix FC at Hindmarsh Stadium.
 After contributing to a fourth-place finish and post-season semi-final, he was named as a substitute in the league's team of the year at the PFA Footballer of the Year Awards, and his contract was extended for another year.

+At the end of the 2023–24 campaign, López agreed to a new contract alongside Isaías, one that would see out his playing career as he also completed a coaching badge with the club.
+Both announced their retirement on 13 May 2025, with López having played exactly 100 matches during his tenure.